esphome/esphome-docs/components/sensor/modbus_sensor.rst

     - "write_multiple_registers": Function 16 (10hex) Write Multiple Registers - Writes values into a sequence of holding registers

 - **address**: (**Required**, int): start address of the first register in a range
-- **offset**: (**Optional**, int): offset from start address in bytes.
+- **offset**: (**Optional**, int): only required for uncommon response encodings
+    offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
 The component calculates the size of the range based on offset and size of the value type
     For coil or discrete input registers offset is the position of the coil/register because these registers encode 8 coils in one byte.
 - **value_type**: (**Required**): datatype of the mod_bus register data.
 The default data type for modbus is a 16 bit integer in big endian format (MSB first)
     - U_WORD (unsigned float from 1 register =16bit
     - S_WORD (signed float from one register)